umputun/mpt/README.md

 1. Using the `--prompt` flag: `mpt --prompt "Your question here"`
 2. Piping content: `echo "Your question" | mpt`
 3. Combining flag and piped content: `echo "Additional context" | mpt --prompt "Main question"`
-   - This combines both inputs with a newline separator
+   - When both are provided, MPT automatically combines them with a newline separator
+   - The CLI prompt (`--prompt` flag) appears first, followed by the piped stdin content
+   - This is especially useful for adding instructions to process piped data (see [Why Combine Inputs?](#why-combine-inputs) section)
 4. Interactive mode: If no prompt is provided via command line or pipe, you'll be prompted to enter one

 ### Provider Configuration